 9.41.1 TWT overview

-Target Wake Times (TWTs) allow an AP to manage the activity in the BSS to minimize contention and to reduce the required amount of time that a STA utilizing a power management mode needs to be awake. to exchange frames with other STAs The principle mechanism to facilitate TWT is the assignment of specific times for a participating STA (TWT STA) to wake to access the medium.
-TWT STAs need to communicate their wake requirements to APs and APs need to devise a schedule and deliver TWT values to STAs.
-During a TWT, the AP can send information about the next TWT to each participating TWT STA.
-When a TWT STA wakes and performs a frame exchange, it receives the next TWT information if Explicit TWT is being used, otherwise, the TWT STA can calculate each next TWT in an implicit series of TWT values.
-Individual STAs need not be made aware of the TWT values of other STAs.
-There are no restrictions on TWT values assigned to each STA.
-The maximum number of outstanding TWT values assigned by one STA to a second STA cannot exceed 8, since the TWT Flow ID field of the TWT element comprises 3 bits.
-APs may protect TWT times with protection mechanisms including, but not limited to NAV-setting frame exchanges and RAW scheduling.
+Target Wake Times (TWTs) allow STAs to manage activity in the BSS by scheduling STAs to operate at different times in order to minimize contention and to reduce the required amount of time that a STA utilizing a power management mode needs to be awake.
+STAs that request and set up a TWT agreement are called TWT STAs and the STAs with which they have such an agreement are TWT peer STAs.
+A TWT STA is assigned specific times to wake and exchange frames with the TWT peer STA.
+A TWT STA communicates wake scheduling information to its TWT peer STA and the TWT peer STA devises a schedule and delivers TWT values to the TWT STA.
+During a TWT, the TWT peer STA can send information about the next TWT to each participating TWT STA.
+When Explicit TWT is employed, a TWT STA wakes and performs a frame exchange and receives the next TWT information in a response from the TWT peer STA.
+When Implicit TWT is used the TWT STA calculates the Next TWT by adding a fixed value to the current TWT value .
+STAs need not be made aware of the TWT values of other STAs.
+The maximum number of outstanding TWT values assigned by a single TWT peer STA to a single TWT STA cannot exceed 8, since the TWT Flow ID field of the TWT element comprises 3 bits.
+TWT peer STAs may protect TWT times with protection mechanisms including, but not limited to NAV-setting frame exchanges.
+TWT peer STAs that are APs may additionally protect TWT times usingRAW scheduling.
+TWT STAs may wake at times other than TWT.

+A STA with dot11TWT set to true shall set the TWT Support subfield to 1 in all S1G Capabilities elements that it transmits.

-A non-AP STA may transmit a TWT element to its associated AP with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.
+A non-AP STA with dot11TWTOptionActivated set to true may transmit a TWT element to its associated AP with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field if the most recently received S1G Capabilities element received from the AP included a value of 1 in the TWT Support subfield.